The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Invertibility of layer potentials. Layer potential representations of solutions

 \begin{corollary} Assume that $L$ is an elliptic operator with $t$-independent coefficients, and that $L$ and $L^*$ satisfy the De Giorgi-Nash-Moser condition.

-If \eqref{Rp} is well-posed in $\repm$ for some $1<p<2+\eps$ then the solution can be represented by means of layer potentials, that is, assertion (b) implies (c) in Theorem~\ref{t1.11}.
+If \eqref{Rp} is solvable in $\repm$ for some $1<p<2+\eps$ then the solution can be represented by means of compatible layer potentials, that is, assertion (b) implies (c) in Theorem~\ref{t1.11}.
 An analogous statement holds for $L^*$. \end{corollary}